nareshbhatia/turbo-logger/README.md

 2. Monitor API calls and response times
 3. Diagnose uncaught exceptions

-Turbo Logger itself is a TypeScript library that is agnostic to the front-end framework.
+Turbo Logger itself is a TypeScript library that is agnostic of the front-end framework.
 We have given an example of integrating it with React.

 ## Features